 0.2 18.08.2016 Harriet Gross Revisions 0.1 13.07.2016 Sean Palfrey Initial draft

 Summary:

-.

-The College of Social Sciences Online & Content Strategy document lays .
+Educate, Innovate, Co-operate, Proliferate.

+Vision: “By 2021 the University of Lincoln’s College of Social Science will be a cutting-edge institution committed to digital innovation in teaching, learning, and research.”

+The College of Social Sciences Online & Content Strategy document lays out how we will improve the College/School corporate pages, improve the presentation of Course Pages, improve the use of blogs and their content, improve social media practice, optimise the use of digital signage throughout the college’s real world presence, look beyond social media to improve content delivery, and explore new and emerging technologies.

-support the University of Lincoln’s goals in line with the Strategic plan for 2016 – 2021 as well as work in conjunction with the Student Engagement Strategy, External Website Publishing Policy, Research Strategy, Teaching and Learning Plan, Digital Education Plan, and the College of Social Sciences Strategic Plan.
+The Online and Content strategy will support the University of Lincoln’s goals in line with the Strategic plan for 2016 – 2021 as well as work in conjunction with the Student Engagement Strategy, External Website Publishing Policy, Research Strategy, Teaching and Learning Plan, Digital Education Plan, and the College of Social Sciences Strategic Plan.

 To maintain the college’s vision for better student interaction with the college and schools, to improve social engagement, increase applications in line with the University’s goals and how ongoing projects can directly benefit current students and their employability.
 We acknowledge the web is an ever-changing entity and we will aim to embrace this concept in order to keep a competitive edge in this market.
 We will do this by scouting for, evaluating, investing in, and embracing changes in technology.